Income Tax Short Course

 The IRS is introducing the Annual Filing Season Program for non-credentialed tax return preparers.
 The program is voluntary and any tax return preparer with an IRS issued PTIN can participate.
 The requirements for completing the program, along with frequently asked questions can be found at the IRS AFSP website.

 The Income Tax Short Course will not include the Annual Federal Tax Refresher course or the test and will still only include 3 hours of Federal Tax Law Updates, 10 hours of Federal Tax Updates, and 2 hours of Ethics that can be counted towards the continuing education requirement for this program.
-We will still report continuing education hours to the IRS at the completion of the course and require a valid PTIN upon registration.
+We are providing the AFTR course in partnership with Fast Forward Academy.
+For more information and to register, visit our Annual Filing Season Program page.

 If you are exempt from the AFTR course requirement but fulfill the continuing education requirement, the IRS will automatically issue records of completion in mid-October after the 2015 PTIN renewal season starts.